ddeutils/ddeutil-extensions/README.md

 This extensions package provides 3 main components:

-- Plug-in tasks that use with the Workflow
+- Plug-in the extension tasks that use with the [Workflow](https://github.com/ddeutils/ddeutil-extensions)
 - Connection and Dataset interface objects
 - Schema models